101 - 1041 Richardson St

 The park is a historical treasure and one of the last refuges in Greater Victoria for some of the area's most delicate and endangered native plants and ecosystems.
 The Garry Oak tree and the Garry Oak meadow are two prime examples of the plants and ecosystems that the Friends of Beacon Hill Park Society are actively trying to preserve.

-The 26th Annual Camas Day will be held on Sat Apr 29, 2017.
-As always, we will have a varied slate of popular walks.
-Click Camas Day 2017 to see the schedule.
+The 27th Annual Camas Day was held on Sun Apr 22, 2018.
+Click Camas Day 2018 to see the schedule.
 Of course, Beacon Hill Park is enjoyable to visit every day of the year.

 Annual General Meeting